 Lake Erie is the southernmost of the five Great Lakes and is also the shallowest, with an average depth of only 62 feet.
 This makes it the warmest and most biologically active of the Great Lakes and has allowed for a booming commercial fishing industry, as well as many other industries and recreational opportunities.
 Because it is part of the largest freshwater resource in the world, Lake Erie's watershed is densely populated, extensively farmed, and highly industrialized.
 With drainage from Ontario, Canada and the states of Michigan, Indiana, Ohio, Pennsylvania, & New York, Lake Erie is impacted by the activities of approximately 12 million residents.
 It is critical that watersheds draining to this precious resource are managed effectively.

 A ravaging flood event in August of 2009 initiated the response of municipal officials in southern Erie County to lead a grassroots effort to proactively manage their local watersheds, all of which drain to Lake Erie.
 The storm event highlighted localized flooding problems, excessive debris accumulation in area streams, and overall non-point source pollution issues affecting their respective communities and ultimately Lake Erie.
 These watershed concerns were brought to the attention of the Erie County Water Quality Committee, which facilitated a more regional discussion of the issues.
-As a result, the Lake Erie Watershed Protection Alliance (LEWPA) was formed with Cattaraugus, Chautauqua, and Erie counties as a membership of stakeholders intending to address water quality issues affecting the New York portion of the Lake Erie watershed and its 84 miles of shoreline.
+As a result, the Lake Erie Watershed Protection Alliance (LEWPA) was formed with Cattaraugus, Chautauqua, and Erie counties as a membership of stakeholders intending to address water quality issues affecting the New York portion of the Lake Erie watershed and its shoreline.

-To find out more about the Lake Erie watershed and what you can do to help protect water quality, download the following or visit the NYS Department of Environmental Conservation's Watershed Stewardship website:
+To find out more about the Lake Erie watershed and what you can do to help protect water quality, download the following resources or visit the NYS Department of Environmental Conservation's Watershed Stewardship website:

 The mission of the Lake Erie Watershed Protection Alliance is to foster collaboration and partnerships within the watershed to address regional water quality and quantity concerns and in doing so, protect and enhance our Lake Erie resource.
 The mission will be furthered through the implementation of the following objectives: